 - Prepare emergency plans to protect the public from chemical accidents.

 - Establish warning and evacuation procedures for the public.

 - Collect information used in the preparation of annual reports about the release of toxic chemicals.

-EPCRA establishes the LEPC as a local forum to discuss hazmat and chemical safety and emergency planning.
-LEPCs also provide local governments and the public with information about chemical hazards in their communities.
+The Emergency Planning and Community Right-to-Know Act establishes emergency planning committees as a local forum to talk about HAZMAT, chemical safety, and emergency planning.
+Planning committees also provide local governments and the public with information about chemical hazards in their communities.

 The success and effectiveness of a planning committee depends on the commitment of its members.
 The unique skills that each member brings is crucial to the planning process.

 Membership of a planning committee is not restricted to people in the chemical industry or in emergency services.
 Community advocates are needed to ensure that the committee is aware of special circumstances and the needs of specific communities.